 The skills shortage is not just for Christmas and it is not about to go away.
 If you need to find staff then relying on the same tried and tested methods is probably not going to work in the current market.
 Be mindful of your job offerings, think differently and work the problem is the key messages….and have a very Merry Christmas!

 About The Author

-Simon Royston is the founder and Managing Director of The Recruitment Lab (A recruitment agency in Brighton and Aldershot that offers employment services across Berkshire, Hampshire, Surrey, Sussex, and beyond).
+Simon Royston is the founder and Managing Director of The Recruitment Lab (A Brighton recruitment agency and Aldershot that offers employment services across Berkshire, Hampshire, Surrey, Sussex, and beyond).
 Simon lives in Guildford and has worked in Recruitment for over a decade.
 He has a degree and a master’s in psychology as well as a diploma in Human Resource Management.
 If you would like to know more about anything written in this blog or would simply like to express your own thoughts and opinions do not hesitate to contact Simon through The Recruitment Lab website.